 5. "If the blind lead the blind, both will fall into the pit" (Matt 15:14)

 Example 1 (The Vine and the Branches): In the gospel of St. John Christ said, “I am the true vine, and my Father is the vinedresser.
 Every branch of mine that bears no fruit, he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.
 You are already made clean by the word which I have spoken to you.
 Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine, you are the branches.
 He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing.
 If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire and burned."
-(RSVCE John 15:1-6) Notice that Christ used three metaphors here: (a) I am the vine; (b) you are the branches; and (c) my Father is the vinedresser.
+(RSVCE John 15:1-6) Notice that Christ used three metaphors here: (a) I am the vine; (b) you are the branches; (c) my Father is the vinedresser.
 None of these is clear without our Lord's additional explanation.
 But with His explanation, the analogy was clarified.
 It explains why Christ called Himself the vine, we the branches, and the Father the vinedresser.

 Example 2 (The Good Shepherd): In another place in St. John's gospel Christ also said, "I am the good shepherd.
 A good shepherd lays down his life for the sheep.
 A hired man, who is not a shepherd and whose sheep are not his own, sees a wolf coming and leaves the sheep and runs away, and the wolf catches and scatters them.
 This is because he works for pay and has no concern for the sheep.
-I am the good shepherd, and I know mine and mine know me, just as the Father knows me and I know the Father; and I will lay down my life for the sheep" (NAB John 10:11-15).
+I am the good shepherd, and I know mine and mine know me, just as the Father knows me and I know the Father; and I will lay down my life for the sheep" (NABRE John 10:11-15).
 This similitude is also an expanded metaphor.
-Christ identifies Himself as the good shepherd, and explains why.
+Christ identifies Himself as the good shepherd and explains why.
 Unlike the hired man, the good shepherd does not run away when the wolf comes.
 He defends the sheep against the wolf and even lays down his life, if necessary.
 After Christ's crucifixion, we now know the full significance of this similitude.
 We know why Christ called Himself the Good Shepherd.
 He died on the cross to save our souls from being snatched by the devil (the wolf).
 Some people would call this example a "parable," because they view Christ's narrative of a shepherd defending the sheep and laying down his life as a short "story."
-It is indeed a story, but the so-called story in a similitude is there to explain the metaphor.
-In a proper parable the story is not used to explain a figure (such as a simile or metaphor), but is itself a figure (an allegory) that needs to be explained.
+It is indeed a story, but the so-called story in similitude is there to explain the metaphor.
+In a proper parable, the story is not used to explain a figure (such as a simile or metaphor) but is itself a figure (an allegory) that needs to be explained.
 So, there is a fine line that distinguishes a plain similitude from a proper parable.

 The Lord is my Good Shepherd